 Use the links below to learn more about the following general surgery examinations:

-- Successful completion of the General Surgery Qualifying and Certifying Examinations is required for board certification in general surgery.
-The Qualifying Exam is an eight-hour, multiple-choice examination held once per year on a single day at computer-testing centers across the U.S. The Certifying Examination is an oral exam consisting of three consecutive 30-minute sessions.
-It is held five times per year in various U.S. cities.
+- Successful completion of the General Surgery Qualifying and Certifying Exams is required for board certification in general surgery.
+Typically, the QE is an 8-hour, multiple-choice exam held once per year on a single day at computer-testing centers across the U.S. The CE is an oral exam consisting of 3 consecutive 30-minute sessions, and is held several times per year.

-- The ABSITE is a multiple-choice examination taken by surgeons while in residency; it is not required as part of the board certification process.
+- The ABSITE is a multiple-choice exam taken by surgeons while in residency; it is not required as part of the board certification process.

-- QE After PGY-4: Starting in 2016, residents who will successfully complete their PGY-4 year in June may apply for and take the General Surgery QE.
-See this page for eligibility requirements.
+- QE After PGY-4: The ABS will permit residents to apply for and take the General Surgery QE following their PGY-4 year.
+See Taking QE After PGY-4 for eligibility requirements.

 Booklet of Information